jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

       (ii) normal maintenance:
       (iii) activities undertaken in response to fire or any other reasonably foreseeable emergency; but (b) does not include any other maintenance and repairs or rebuilding
-  - **large dam** means a dam that retains 3 or more metres depth, and holds 20 000 or more cubic metres volume, of water or other fluid
+  - **large dam** means a dam that has a height of 4 or more metres and holds 20 000 or more cubic metres volume of water or other fluid
   - **licensed building practitioner** means a building practitioner whose name is, for the time being, entered in the register established and maintained under section 298(1)
+  - **low potential impact dam** means a dam that has been classified under section 134B as having low potential impact
   - **means of escape from fire** , in relation to a building that has a floor area,— (a) means continuous unobstructed routes of travel from any part of the floor area of that building to a place of safety; and
     (b) includes all active and passive protection features required to warn people of fire and to assist in protecting people from the effects of fire in the course of their escape from the fire
+  - **medium potential impact dam** means a dam that has been classified under section 134B as having medium potential impact
   - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of this Act
   - **Ministry** means the department of State that, with the authority of the Prime Minister, is responsible for the administration of this Act
   - **minor customisation** , in relation to an application for a building consent that incorporates plans and specifications that have national multiple-use approval, means a minor modification, addition, or variation to those plans and specifications that is permitted by regulations made under section 402(1)(kc)